Deformable image registration with deep network priors: a study on longitudinal PET images: Conclusion

-For the application at hand, we demonstrate several suitable approaches for the challenging 3D full-body longitudinal registration problem.
-Our approach enables to correctly register active organs such as the brain and the bladder, which could be used to automatically propagate annotations masking regions irrelevant for patient response evaluation.
-Although the Dice scores are relatively low for the lesions, we obtain good detection values and improve the disappearance rate.

 Our approach makes a step in bridging conventional and DL-based methods for image registration, and provides several suitable approaches for the challenging 3D full-body longitudinal registration problem.
-We demonstrated the possibility to perform both global and local registration on whole body medical images using a network but without suffering from the dataset bias.
-In a future work, we would like to study the feasibility of using our registration method to monitor lesion evolution without depending on manually performed segmentations.
+We demonstrated the possibility to perform both global and local registration on whole body medical images using a network but without suffering from dataset bias.
+In future work, we would study the feasibility of extracting registration-based feature from our method to monitor lesion evolution without depending on manually performed segmentations.